zhaoxuyang13/hedb/README.md

 1. Please send us your SSH Public Key over HotCRP, so we can grant you access to our cluster.

-2. Then login to our cluster.
+2. Login to our cluster.
 We have set up all necessary environments to run experiments 1-3.

 3. Each experiment will generate a figure in the `./scripts/figures` directory of this repository.
 You can fetch generated figures to your email, or use `scp` to send figures to your computer.